Clarissa Rizal

-Clarissa Rizal (June 4, 1956 – December 7, 2016) was a Tlingit artist of Filipino descent.
+Clarissa Rizal (June 4, 1956 – December 7, 2016) was a Tlingit artist, visionary, and organizer of Filipino descent.
 She was best known as a Chilkat and Ravenstail weaver, but she also worked in painting, printmaking, carving, and sculpting.
+In addition to being a visual artist, she was a musician and wordsmith.

 Personal life

-Rizal was born on June 4, 1956, in Juneau, Alaska, with the last name of Lampe.
-Through her mother, she is of the T'ak Dein Taan (black-legged kittywake) clan of Hoonah/Glacier Bay.
-She also produced works for a time using the married name of Hudson.
-Rizal raised a son and two daughters; both daughters are weavers.
-The daughters, Lily Hope and Ursala Hudson, weave and teach in Alaska and other states.
-Rizal died on December 7, 2016, in Pagosa Springs, Colorado.
+Clarissa Seya Lampe was born on June 4, 1956 in Juneau, Alaska.
+Through her mother, she was in the T'ak Dein Taan (black-legged kittywake) clan of Hoonah/Glacier Bay.
+She produced works for a time using the married name of Clarissa Hudson.
+She had a son and two daughters who are weavers.
+The daughters, Lily Hope and Ursala Hudson, weave and teach weaving in Alaska and in other states.
+Clarissa Rizal died on December 7, 2016 in Pagosa Springs, Colorado.